My Products

 To deploy an API, a stage must be created first.

-For information on how to create a stage, see Create Stage.
+For more information on how to create a stage, see Create stage.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. In the Product list, click i-apigateway-apis in the APIs column of the Product whose API you want to deploy.
+3. Click i-apigateway-apis in the APIs column of the product whose API you want to deploy from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

 5. Click [Deploy API].

-6. Set the API deployment information on the API Deployment popup window, and click [Add].
+6. In the API deployment popup, set the API deployment information and click [Add].

-7. Click [OK] on the Deploy API Success popup window.
+7. Click [OK] in the API deployment succeeded popup.

 • An API can be deployed to a single stage multiple times, and it can be managed through Deployment History.

-Deployed API can be called.
-Depending on the API setting, authentication is required.
+Deployed APIs can be called.
+Depending on the API settings, authentication is required.

 API call without authentication